kyma-project/kyma/docs/kyma/docs/03-01-components.md

 ## Helm Broker

 The Helm Broker is a Service Broker which runs in the Kyma cluster and deploys Kubernetes native resources using [Helm](https://github.com/kubernetes/helm) and Kyma bundles.
 A bundle is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
-Use bundles to install the [GCP Broker](/components/service-catalog#service-brokers-gcp-broker) and the [Azure Service Broker](/components/service-catalog#service-brokers-azure-service-broker) in Kyma.
+Use bundles to install the [GCP Broker](/components/service-catalog#service-brokers-gcp-broker), [Azure Service Broker](/components/service-catalog#service-brokers-azure-service-broker) and the [AWS Service Broker](/components/service-catalog#service-brokers-aws-service-broker) in Kyma.

 ## Application Connector